LGBTQ representation in hip-hop: 2000s–present

-Kanye West denounced homophobia in hip-hop in an August 2005 interview with Sway Calloway for MTV News.
+In August 2005, Kanye West denounced homophobia in hip-hop in an interview with Sway Calloway for MTV News.
 He discussed how his environment led him to be homophobic, and how finding out his cousin was gay changed his perspective.
 This statement was radical at the time; it was the first major statement against homophobia in hip-hop by a popular artist.

-Further advancements in acceptance of LGBTQ in hip-hop have begun to take place through the mid-2010s and the 2020s.
+Further advancements in acceptance of LGBTQ in hip-hop took place through the mid-2010s and the 2020s.

-In 2012 the Filipino rapper Gloc-9 released the song "Sirena", whose lyrics are a first-person story of a gay man ("bakla") who was initially abused and ostracised by his father for his effeminacy but eventually reconciled with each other when his father suffered from cancer.
-Gloc-9 later revealed in a 2024 interview that he dedicated the song to his son who came out as gay in 2022.
+In 2012, the Filipino rapper Gloc-9 released the song "Sirena", whose lyrics are a first-person story of a gay man ("bakla") who was initially abused and ostracised by his father for his effeminacy, but reconciled with each other when his father suffered from cancer.
+In a 2024 interview, Gloc-9 dedicated the song to his son, who came out as gay in 2022.

 In 2014, rap duo Macklemore and Ryan Lewis joined the United Nations Free & Equal campaign, which aims to advantage equal rights for LGBTQ people around the world.

 In 2017, rapper XXXTentacion spoke out during his concert tour against discrimination towards gay people by hate groups, and was praised as a supporter of transgender rights by multiple transgender artists.

 In 2018, rapper Eminem made headlines when he apologized for the first time in his career for previously using homophobic slurs, saying that he now realized "[he] was hurting a lot of other people by saying it."
 Specifically, Eminem said he regretted calling rapper Tyler, the Creator a "faggot" in his diss track, "Fall".

 In 2022, rapper Kendrick Lamar received mixed reactions after he released his song "Auntie Diaries", with some praising the track for being pro-LGBTQ.
-However, others criticized Lamar's delivery within the song, as he at some points deadnames his relatives' pronouns and uses the word "faggot".
+Others criticized Lamar's delivery within the song, as he at some points deadnames his relatives' pronouns and uses the word "faggot".
 Lamar recalls at the end of the song a previous performance in which he brought out a white female fan to perform his song with him but disapproved of her usage of the word "nigga" because she was not black, to critique himself as a hypocrite for using the word "faggot" when he is not gay.
 He says, "Faggot, faggot, faggot, we can say it together / But only if you let a white girl say nigga".